 This is another option that will allow you to open the pdf files directly in Acrobat reader rather than in the Chrome browser.
 Open Chrome Web Store.
 Type the keyword “Adobe acrobat” in the search bar and hit enter.
-Now in the list of adobe extensions, click on Add to Chrome in front of Adobe Acrobat extension.
+Now in the list of adobe extensions, click on Add to Chrome in front of the Adobe Acrobat extension.

-After installation, an Adobe icon will start appearing on the top right menu of the Google Chrome.
+After installation, an Adobe icon will start appearing on the top right menu of Google Chrome.
 Now if you try to open the PDF file in the search results in chrome, you will get a pop-up screen to open the file in Acrobat reader as shown in the image below.
-If you click on open in Acrobat option, this extension will automatically first download and then open the PDF page in your default PDF reader.
+If you click on the open in Acrobat option, this extension will automatically first download and then open the PDF page in your default PDF reader.

-Note: If you use both the above options, the chrome will work as per the first option and automatically asks you the path for saving the PDF file thus overriding the second(extension) option.
+Note: If you use both the above options, chrome will work as per the first option and automatically asks you the path for saving the PDF file thus overriding the second(extension) option.